kollectyve-labs/kollectyve/README.md

 # Kollectyve Network chain
-This is the codebase of the Kiooectyve Network parachain code
+This is the codebase of the Kollectyve Network parachain code

 ### Build